Islandora-Collaboration-Group/ISLE/docs/install/install-production-migrate.md

 * If possible, on the production Apache webserver, run `drush cc all` from the command line on the production server in the `/var/www/html` directory PRIOR to any db export(s).
 Otherwise issues can occur on import due to all cache tables being larger than `innodb_log_file_size` allows

-##### Production Drupal site database export process
+#### Production Islandora Drupal site database export process

-* Export the MySQL database for the current Production Drupal site in use and copy it to your local in an easy to find place.
+* Export the MySQL database for the current Production Islandora Drupal site in use and copy it to your local in an easy to find place.
 In later steps you'll be directed to import this file. **Please be careful** performing any of these potential actions below as the process impacts your Production site.
 If you are not comfortable or familiar with performing these actions, we recommend that you instead work with your available IT resources to do so.
     * You can use a MySQL GUI client for this process or if you have command line access to the MySQL database server `mysqldump -u username -p database_name > prod_drupal_site_082019.sql`
-  * Copy this file down to your local laptop or workstation.
+    * Copy this file down to your personal computer.

 ---

-### Step 2: On Local - Shutdown any local containers & review local code
+## Step 2: On Local - Shutdown any local containers & review local code

-* Ensure that your ISLE and Islandora git repositories have all the latest commits and pushes from the development process that took place on your local laptop and/or workstation.
+* Ensure that your ISLE and Islandora git repositories have all the latest commits and pushes from the development process that took place on your personal computer.
 If you haven't yet finished, do not proceed until everything is completed.

 * Once finished, open a `terminal` (Windows: open `PowerShell`)
     * Navigate to your local ISLE directory
     * Shut down any local containers e.g. `docker-compose down`

 ---

-### Step 3: On Local - Create new users and passwords by editing `production.env`
+## Step 3: On Local - Create new users and passwords by editing `production.env`

-* Open up the `production.env` file in a text editor of your choice.
+* Open up the `production.env` file in a text editor.

-* Where ever there is a comment like:
-  * `# Replace this comment with a ...` - add a value of your choice.
-Typically there are suggestions like `26 alpha-numeric characters` but in some cases the instructions change to `# Replace this comment with a easy to read but short database user e.g.` so **review** carefully.
+    * Find each comment that begins with: `# Replace this comment with a ...` and follow the commented instructions to edit the passwords, database and user names.
+        * **Review carefully** as some comments request that you replace with `...26 alpha-numeric characters` while others request that you create an `...easy to read but short database name`.
-  * It is okay if you potentially repeat the values previously entered for your local `(DRUPAL_DB)` & `(DRUPAL_DB_USER)` in this `Production` environment but we strongly recommend not reusing all passwords for environments e.g. `(DRUPAL_DB_PASS)` & `(DRUPAL_HASH_SALT)` should be unique values for each environment.
+        * It is okay if you potentially repeat the values previously entered for your local `(DRUPAL_DB)` & `(DRUPAL_DB_USER)` in this `Production` environment but we strongly recommend not reusing all passwords for environments (e.g. `(DRUPAL_DB_PASS)` & `(DRUPAL_HASH_SALT)` should be unique values for each environment).
         * In many cases the username is already pre-populated.
 If it doesn't have a comment directing you to change or add a value after the `=`, then don't change it.

-* Once finished, save the file and close it.
+    * Once finished, save and close the file.

-* Once you have added all of the passwords, database and user names as directed by the in-line comments of the `production.env`, there is one additional file to be updated.
 * Open up the `config/apache/settings_php/settings.production.php` file.
+    * Find the first comment that begins with: `# ISLE Configuration` and follow the commented instructions to edit the database, username and password.
-  * Search for the `# ISLE Configuration`
+    * Find the second comment that begins with: `# ISLE Configuration` and follow the instructions to edit the Drupal hash salt.
-  * Follow the in-line instructions below that comment
-  * Between the '', replace the `#Replace this...` comments with the appropriate values from the `production.env` file.
-    * Copy the value of `DRUPAL_DB` from the local.env and paste it into the '' below for the database e.g `'database' => 'institution_db',`
-    * Copy the value of `DRUPAL_DB_USER` from the local.env between the '' below for the username e.g `'username' => 'institution_db_user',`
-    * Copy the value of `DRUPAL_DB_PASS` from the local.env between the '' below for the password e.g `'password' => 'yourpasswordhere',`
-    * Search for `# ISLE Configuration again`
-    * Follow the in-line instructions below that comment
-    * Copy the value of `DRUPAL_HASH_SALT` from the local.env between the '' below for the Drupal hash salt e.g `$drupal_hash_salt = 'yourhashhere';`

-* Once finished, save the file and close it.
+    * Once finished, save and close the file.

 ---

-### Step 4: On Local - Review and edit docker-compose.production.yml
+## Step 4: On Local - Review and edit docker-compose.production.yml

 * Review the disks and volumes on your remote `Production` ISLE Host server to ensure they are of an adequate capacity for your collection needs and match what has been written in the `docker-compose.production.yml` file.

 * Please read through the `docker-compose.production.yml` file as there are bind mount points that need to be configured on the host machine, to ensure data persistence.
 There are suggested bind mounts that the end-user can change to fit their needs or they can setup additional volumes or disks to match the suggestions.
     * In the `fedora` services section
         * `- /mnt/data/fedora/datastreamStore:/usr/local/fedora/data/datastreamStore`
         * `- /opt/data/fedora/objectStore:/usr/local/fedora/data/objectStore`
     * In the `apache` services section
         * `- /opt/data/apache/html:/var/www/html`

 * Review the your `docker-compose.local.yml` file for custom edits made and copy them to the `docker-compose.production.yml` file as needed, this can include changes to Fedora Gsearch Transforms, Fedora hash size and more.

-#### SSL certificates
+### SSL certificates

 * Depending on your choice of SSL type (Commercial SSL files or the Let's Encrypt service), you'll need to uncomment only one line of the `traefik` services section.
 There are also inline instructions to this effect in the `docker-compose.production.yml` file.
-  * To use `Let's Encrypt for SSL` - Uncomment
+    * To use `Let's Encrypt for SSL`, uncomment:
         * `- ./config/proxy/acme.json:/acme.json`

-  * * To use commercial SSLs - Uncomment
+    * To use commercial SSLs, uncomment:
         * `./config/proxy/ssl-certs:/certs:ro`
         * Additionally you'll need to add your SSL certs (.cert, .pem, .key) files to `config/proxy/ssl-certs`

 * Based on the choice of SSL type made above, you'll need to refer to the `/config/proxy/traefik.production.toml` file for further configuration instructions.

 ---

-### Step 4A: On Local - (Optional) changes for  docker-compose.production.yml
+## Step 4A: On Local - (Optional) changes for  docker-compose.production.yml

 This section is for optional changes for the `docker-compose.production.yml`, end-users do not have feel like they have to make any choices here and can continue to **Step 4** as needed.